Welcome to Calder Class - click here to see our Meet the Teacher Presentation

 Calder class is Ribchester St Wilfrid’s Foundation Stage class.
 The teacher is Mrs Cowgill.
 We are also helped by our Teaching Assistants Mrs Stott and Miss Conchie.

-Calder class have PE on Monday and Tuesday and the children can come to school dressed ready for the lesson.
+Calder class have PE on Tuesday and Thursday.

 What have Calder been up to?